algosup/2023-2024-project-4-sportshield-team-8/documents/functionalSpecifications/functionalSpecifications.md

 - The 2G works as expected as CORIS Innovation told us because we will not be able to test it in our environment.
 - The 2G network would not be shut down during the project.
-- No extra-material would be needed since it was provided by the client and the school.
+- No extra material would be needed since it was provided by the client and the school.
 - The **Bluetooth**[^4] can be connected to the application as expected, we can not check it since we have no access to the application.

 ## Personas And Use Cases